Pit River Tribe: History

 1830s - Many Pit River natives died from imported disease epidemics.

 1848 - California became part of U.S.A. through Treaty of Hidalgo with Mexico (in 1850 California became a state).

-1849 - Gold Rush begins, bringing a new huge wave of migrants into California, many of whom were ruthless abusers and murderers of Indian people.
+1849 - Gold Rush begins, bringing a new huge wave of migrants into California.

-1851-53 - U.S. Congress and California Legislature created various laws that deny Indians of land rights and effectively extinguished all aboriginal title in the state, paving the way for continued genocide and land theft, with no treaties or protections for the Pit River Indians.
+1851-53 - U.S. Congress and California Legislature created various laws that deny Indians of land rights and got rid of most aboriginal title in the state, paving the way for continued genocide and land theft, with no treaties or protections for the Pit River Indians.